-What is interesting about today’s situation, however, is that in order for this man to have been granted access to the theme park, he would have had to have been seen wearing a face mask of his own.
-So after he already complied, he presumably decided to remove the mask.
-However, at this time we do not know the full context of what occurred before Disney decided to escort the Guest out of the theme park.
+What is interesting about today’s situation, however, is that for this man to have been granted access to the theme Park, he would have had to have been seen wearing his own face mask.
+So after he already complied, he presumably decided to remove the cover.
+However, we did not know the full context before Disney decided to escort the Guests out of the theme Park.

 When it comes to its face-covering mandate, the Walt Disney World Resort clearly states the following: